ericasu33/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `node express_server.js` or `npm start` command.

+- In the browser, input `http://localhost:8080/` as the URL address.

 ## Functions
 - Registration/Login required to access the Tiny URL App.